redpesk-common/canbus-binding/docs/2-Installation.md

 If you aren't planing to build it from source, add the redpesk@ repository to your package manager.
-Here is the url for redpesk and fedora:
+Here is the url for Redpesk and Fedora:
 `download.redpesk.bzh`

 ## From source

 We advise you to use the [local builder](http://redpesk-doc.lorient.iot/docs/en/master/getting_started/local-builder/local-builder.html) for from source installation.
 The local builder comes with everything setup to build redpesk@ projects.
 Some of the dependecies below will still be needed, like **lua** for example.

 Here is the [local builder documentation](http://redpesk-doc.lorient.iot/docs/en/master/getting_started/local-builder/local-builder.html).

 Else install the building tools
 * git
 * cmake
 * make